 - Need to stay at a given weight longer until you get all reps in?
-Just adjust the weight, and the next time we’ll add 2.5 kg to that.
+Just adjust the weight, and we’ll add 2.5 kg next time.

 - Want to do another number of reps than we suggest?
 Change it.
-Although next workout we’ll suggest the original number of reps again.
+Although the next workout, we’ll suggest the original number of reps again.

 If you think this program seems dead simple, you’re right.
 It’s simple and extremely effective for making quick strength gains as a beginner.

 Simply practicing the bench press alone for three sets twice per week will be all you need to get stronger at this phase of your training.
-However, if you also want to train the rest of your upper body every time you’re in the gym to bench press, the other program offers a suggestion for how you can do that.
+However, if you also want to train the rest of your upper body every time you’re in the gym to bench press, the other program suggests how you can do that.

 2. The Bench Press + Accessory Exercises Program

 - Bench Press: 3 sets x 5–10 reps (just like the first program)